apify/apify-docs/sources/academy/tutorials/python/scrape_data_python.md

 Next, we need to run the weather scraping Actor and access its results.
 We do that through the [Apify API Client for Python](/api/client/python), which greatly simplifies working with the Apify platform and allows you to use its functions without having to call the Apify API directly.

 First, we initialize an `ApifyClient` instance.
 All the necessary arguments are automatically provided to the Actor process as environment variables accessible in Python through the `os.environ` mapping.
 We need to run the Actor from the previous tutorial, which we have named `bbc-weather-scraper`, and wait for it to finish.
-So, we create a sub-client for working with that Actor and run the Actor through it.
+We create a sub-client for working with that Actor and run the Actor through it.
 We then check whether the Actor run has succeeded.
 If so, we create a client for working with its default dataset.

 ```python
 # Initialize the main ApifyClient instance